SirRadek/Crypto_Analyzer/README.md

 python main.py --task clf --horizon 120 --split_params '{"test_size":0.2}' --out_dir outputs --use_onchain
 ```

-The pipeline writes metrics and predictions to CSV files and a simple PNG plot
+The pipeline writes metrics, predictions, explainability artefacts and trained
-into the chosen `outputs/` directory.
-Run configuration is logged as
-`outputs/run_config.json`.
+models into a timestamped directory under the requested output root.
+Each run
+is stored as `outputs/run_id=.../` and contains `metadata.json`,
+`config_snapshot.yaml`, `metrics.json`, the trained model and generated
+artefacts so that the experiment can be reproduced.

 > **Note:** When adding on-chain signals, resample them to the candle interval
 > (5 min) before merging to prevent look‑ahead leakage.